vpicouet/spectro-imager-etc/README.md

 # <center>ETC - SNR calculator </center>

 ## Description
-This straightforward ETC provides an estimated signal-to-noise ratio for an extended source on a resolution element.
+This straightforward ETC provides an estimated signal-to-noise ratio for any spectro-imager instrument.
 Its key attributes lie in its versatility, user-friendly interface, and diverse plotting options.
-The ETC is designed to accommodate any spectrograph, and individuals can effortlessly contribute new instruments or configurations [here](https://docs.google.com/spreadsheets/d/1Ox0uxEm2TfgzYA6ivkTpU4xrmN5vO5kmnUPdCSt73uU/edit?pli=1#gid=2066284077) for direct utilization within the tool.
+The ETC is designed to accommodate any spectro-imager, and scientists can effortlessly contribute new instruments or configurations [here](https://docs.google.com/spreadsheets/d/1Ox0uxEm2TfgzYA6ivkTpU4xrmN5vO5kmnUPdCSt73uU/edit?pli=1#gid=2066284077) for direct utilization within the tool.

 The ETC GUI serves as a valuable resource, offering a quick overview of not only the essential instrument parameters and constraints but also presenting insights into tradeoffs, potential optimizations, and mitigation strategies.
 Currently, there are two primary visualization options: the SNR plot and the image simulation, both capable of accommodating all instruments stored in the [spreadsheet](https://docs.google.com/spreadsheets/d/1Ox0uxEm2TfgzYA6ivkTpU4xrmN5vO5kmnUPdCSt73uU/edit?pli=1#gid=2066284077).
+For integral field units (slicers, fiber IFU, etc), there is a third plot that shows the data cube in the 2D spatial dimension and spectral dimension.
 These visualizations dynamically adjust as parameters are modified using the intuitive widgets.

 ## Variables